alysidi/batch-alert-sql/README.md

 `./run_batch_tests_sql.sh` will pull the latest blitz repo, compile the alert detection protobuf and put it into the `proto` folder in the root.
 It will then run the pytest.
 This file needs to be run from the root folder.
 If you run pytest manually, run it from within the `tests` folder.

+`tests/bootstrap.sql` will populate the chunk tables needed to run the scripts

 ## Credentials

 Ensure your ENV variables are set for connecting to the Timescale Stage Replica DB